2025 – 09 – 17 log from a full day

 in the sun.
 I stopped by one of the vending machines placed all around Tsushima

-it to the shrine.
-In my wallet, all I had were 5000 yen and above bills – way too
+donated it to the shrine.
+In my wallet, all I had were 5000 yen and above bills

-big for the vending machine.
+– way too big for the vending machine.
 And, of course, no credit.
-So, I stumbled into a
+So, I

 -The tomb where So Sukekuni’s body